 People come to wonder about the purpose of life for a number of different reasons.
 Maybe they’re just inherently curious, or they’ve recently experienced a family tragedy, maybe they’re questioning their faith, or they’re going through a depression and are looking for a renewed sense of meaning.

-How to find the purpose of your life
+How to Find the Purpose of Your Life

 Here’s how you can answer the big question: What’s the purpose of life…

-“Happiness cannot be traveled to, owned, earned, worn or consumed.
-Happiness is the spiritual experience of living every minute with love, grace, and gratitude.” – Denis Waitley
+Happiness cannot be traveled to, owned, earned, worn or consumed.
+Happiness is the spiritual experience of living every minute with love, grace, and gratitude.Denis Waitley

-To know how to find happiness, and whether or not it is an adequate purpose to your life, you need to first discover what happiness means to you.
-Once you have a crystal clear image of whatever that is, you can start to go after it and see if it gives you the sense of purpose that answers the big question.
+To know how to find happiness and whether or not it is an adequate purpose for your life, you must first discover what happiness means to you.
+Once you have a crystal-clear image of whatever that is, you can start to go after it and see if it gives you a strong sense of purpose that answers the big question.

-All good men and women must take responsibility to create legacies that will take the next generation to a level we could only imagine.” – Jim Rohn
+All good men and women must take responsibility to create legacies that will take the next generation to a level we could only imagine.Jim Rohn

 In the hyper-competitive world in which we live, leaving a legacy is often implicitly put forth as the highest virtue.
 Leaving a legacy is one way that we will feel valued in society and remembered after we have gone.
 However, this doesn’t need to be achieving something on a grand scale, such as building a business empire or becoming a successful athlete – it could simply mean starting a family and leaving the world a slightly better place than when you came here.